jonmosco/dotfiles/README.md

         -h print this message

 - Pick the correct option based on profile needs
-- Logout and log back in
+- Logout and log back in (or . .bashrc)
 - Enjoy (or criticize)